Sober (Pink song)

 "Sober" is a song by the American singer-songwriter Pink, taken from her fifth studio album, Funhouse (2008).
 It was written by Pink and Kara DioGuardi, with additional writing by Nate "Danja" Hills and Marcella Araica, while production was done by Danja, Tony Kanal and Jimmy Harry.
 The song was released as the album's second single on November 10, 2008, firstly through digital download and later was added to U.S. radio stations on December 1, 2008.
-The power pop song talks about the quiet sense of comfort in being sober, with the singer claiming it was about the vices that we choose.
+The rock and power pop song talks about the quiet sense of comfort in being sober, with the singer claiming it was about the vices that we choose.

 The song received generally favorable reviews from music critics, who commended the track for being a heartfelt track, with some praising its lyrical content.
 However, few critics dismissed the track, calling it "more of the same" from her previous music.
 Furthermore, the song was nominated for a Grammy Award for Best Female Pop Vocal Performance in 2010.
 Commercially, "Sober" attained success on the charts, reaching the top-ten in over thirteen countries, while reaching the top-twenty in the U.S., as well as the top of Billboard's Adult Top 40 chart.
 A music video for the track was directed by Jonas Akerlund and it finds Pink at a party with her doppelgänger.

 Background and recording

 In February 2008, Pink announced that she and her husband Carey Hart had separated, which led the singer to write songs for a new album.
 It was confirmed that she was working with many music producers such as Butch Walker, Billy Mann, Eg White and Danja.
 While working on the album, she penned a track called "Sober" with Kara DioGuardi, claiming it was "about the vices that we choose."
 She added, "I had this idea in my head, 'like how do I feel this good sober?'
 So I brought that idea to Danja and with this awesome girl Kara DioGuardi and we wrote this song, Sober.
 And it's a pretty telling song and then me and Tony Kanal and Jimmy Harry finished it, production-wise, threw some strings on it and made it a little bit darker and a little bit more rocky."
 Danja and Marcella Araica contributed to additional lyrics, with Danja, Kanal and Harry serving as the producers of the song.
-Araica, Harry and Jake Davis recorded the track at Sha Recording (Malibu, California), 3:20 Studios (Los Feliz, Los Angeles) and Henson Recording Studios (Virginia Beach, Virginia).
+Araica, Harry and Jake Davis recorded the track at Sha Recording (Malibu, California), 3:20 Studios (Los Feliz, Los Angeles) and Henson Recording Studios (Los Angeles, California).
 Stevie Blacke arranged and performed all the strings, Jimmy Harry was also responsible for guitars and keyboards, while Tony Kanal provided bass.